mdn/content/files/en-us/web/javascript/reference/global_objects/array/index.md

 - {{jsxref("Array.prototype.unshift()")}}
   - : Adds one or more elements to the front of an array, and returns the new `length` of the array.
 - {{jsxref("Array.prototype.values()")}}
-  - : Returns a new `Array Iterator` object that contains the values for each index in the array.
+  - : Returns a new _array iterator_ object that contains the values for each index in the array.
 - {{jsxref("Array.prototype.@@iterator()", "Array.prototype[@@iterator]()")}}
-  - : Returns a new `Array Iterator` object that contains the values for each index in the array.
+  - : Returns a new _array iterator_ object that contains the values for each index in the array.

 ## Examples